 Patient temperatures -may be taken by intake staff upon arrival to the office and documented if symptomatic

-Encourage patients to wash hands – Patients are encouraged to wash hands thoroughly upon arrival and before departure from our office.
+Encourage patients to wash hands – Patients are encouraged to wash hands thoroughly or use provided hand sanitizer upon arrival and before departure from our office.

 PATIENT – THERAPIST INTERACTION